wfa207/dotfiles/readme.md

 # Introduction

-In this repository are the dotfiles configuring my environment.
+This repository contains the dotfiles configuring my environment.

 # Installation